alfredomp/thomasdocker/README.md

     - thomas_csh_big is also for WMn MPRAGE/FGATIR data but used for older patients with enlarged ventricles (larger crop)
 - Note: If you are running on a Linux host, output will be owned by root unless you add ```--user $(id -u):$(id -g) ``` to your docker commands to preserve the ownership.
 This, in some machines, will generate a bizarre prompt due to usernames missing but after it finishes, it will retain your ownership of the files THOMAS creates.
 - Advanced users can also launch just the container using ```docker run -v <yourdatadir>:<yourdatadir> -w <yourdatadir>  --rm -it thomas ``` and then run the thomas_csh or thomas_csh_mv on the desired files inside the container.
 This allows some flexibility in manipulating things inside the container.
-- **Updated Jun 1 2022** Two wrapper bash scripts thomas and thomast1 are now available which does everything including the ownership stuff (see usage below).
+- **Update Jun 1 2022-** Two wrapper bash scripts thomas and thomast1 are now available which does everything including the ownership stuff (see usage below).
 You should put them in ~/bin (and add ~/bin to your path to easily access it from anywhere or call ~/bin/thomas or ~/bin/thomast1)

 ## Running the provided test data
 -  First extract the test data by running ```tar -xvzf example.tgz``` inside the **thomasdocker** directory